titusnangitech/LAMP-web-stack-implementation-project/README.md

 </IfModule>
 ```

--**After saving and closing the file, you will need to reload Apache so the changes take effect:**
+- **After saving and closing the file, you will need to reload Apache so the changes take effect:**

 ```
 systemctl reload apache2
 ```

--**Finally, we will create a PHP script to test that PHP is correctly installed and configured on your server.
+- **Finally, we will create a PHP script to test that PHP is correctly installed and configured on your server.

-Now that you have a custom location to host your website’s files and folders, we’ll create a PHP test script to confirm that Apache is able to handle and process requests for PHP files.

    Create a new file named index.php inside your custom web root folder:**

 ```
 vim /var/www/projectlamp/index.php
 ```

--**This will open a blank file.
+- **This will open a blank file.
 Add the following text, which is valid PHP code, inside the file:**

 ```
 <?php